 Do you have “flat feet”?
 Do you think that your flat feet may be causing you pain?

 Flat feet can effect the way you stand, walk, and run.
 They can also impact ankle stability.
-At Newtown Foot and Ankle Specialists, we consult with patients to determine the causes of their discomfort and work hard to find an effective solution.
+At Newtown Foot and Ankle Specialists, our doctors consult with patients to determine the causes of their discomfort and work hard to find an effective solution.
 Learn about the causes, symptoms, and treatments for flat feet below.

 Causes of Flat Feet